 Der Judengang.
 The word sounds a lot harsher than it most likely means to be.
 That might be because of the German Language or the German oversensitivity.
 While I had heard and seen several streets been named Judengasse (the name for the Jewish Quarter) in Germany before, I had never heard of the term Judengang before.
 Contrary to what one might think, the Judengang dates further back than the 1930s.

-The Jewish Cemetery at the Schönhauser Allee dates back to the year 1824, when the businessman Wilhelm Gotthold Büttner bought 5 hectares land to establish a new cemetery.
+The Jewish Cemetery at the Schönhauser Allee dates back to the year 1824, when the businessman Wilhelm Gotthold Büttner sold 5 hectares of land to the Jewish Community – which used it to establish an orphanage and a new cemetery.
 The Cemetery was officially consecrated by the Rabbi Jacob Joseph Oettinger on the 29th of June, 1827.
 Until 1880, all Jewish residents of Berlin were buried here – and as the city was rapidly expanding, a newer and larger Cemetery in Weißensee was established.

 On the outer side of the cemetery , between the south-eastern boundary wall and the courts of the adjoining buildings – a 7 meter wide and 400 meter long passageway – The Judengang – extends between the Senefelderplatz and Kollwitzplatz.
 There are various legends as how the Judengang came into being, though one of the most interesting ones traces its origin back to King Friedrich Wilhelm III.
 Every time the King set out to visit the Schloß Schönhaussen, he passed by the Jewish Cemetery, and every time his carriage had to wait until the funeral cortege passed by.
 The fact that he had to wait enraged him so, that he forced them to build a side entrance into the cemetery so that their paths wouldnt cross anymore.